 End-point royalties are the method in which the breeders and commercial partners can recoup this investment and are a way for growers to continue to contribute to the development of new varieties and the sustainability of the breeding program.

-End-point royalties is a payment made by the grower to use the licensed variety, and as the name suggests it is based on production of harvested grain and is paid when the harvested seed is sold by the grower.
+End-point royalties are a payment made by the grower to use the licensed variety, and as the name suggests it is based on production of harvested grain and is paid when the harvested seed is sold by the grower.
 One of the main benefits of EPR is that it shares the risk of crop production between the breeder, the commercial partner and the grower.

 Since January, 2013 all Soy Australia varieties sold have an end-point royalty.